 At Roche, we believe it’s urgent to deliver medical solutions right now – even as we develop innovations for the future.
-We are passionate about transforming patients’ lives and we are daring in both decision and action.
+We are passionate about transforming patients’ lives and we are ambitious in both decision and action.
 And we believe that good business means a better world.
-That is why we come to work each day.
+That is why we come to work every single day.
 We commit ourselves to scientific rigour, unassailable ethics, and access to medical innovations for all.
 We do this today to build a better tomorrow.

 You’re someone who wants to influence your own development.
 You’re looking for a company where you have the opportunity to pursue your interests across functions and geographies.
 You bring new ideas and also previous knowledge of inflammation in ophthalmology.

+Are you ready to apply?
 Roche embraces diversity and equal opportunity in a serious way.
-We are committed to building a team that represents a range of backgrounds, perspectives, and skills.
-The more inclusive we are, the better our work will be.
+We are committed to building teams that represents a range of backgrounds, perspectives, and skills.

-If you have questions then please check our FAQs and videos on careers.roche.ch/faq.
+If you still have questions then please check our FAQs and videos on careers.roche.ch/faq.

 Roche ist ein Arbeitgeber, bei dem Chancengleichheit zählt.Research & Development, Research & Development > Research